dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/selected_resources.md

 Currently, this variable is not accessible when using the command `run-operation`.

-:::danger Heads up
+:::danger Warning!

 dbt actively builds the graph during the [parsing phase](execute) of running dbt projects, so the `selected_resources` context variable will be empty during parsing.
-Please read the information below carefully to understand how to effectively use this variable.
+Please read the information on this page to effectively use this variable.

 :::